-Although we have come a long way in understanding climate change, there is still so much we don’t know - not whether climate change is real, nor if we are causing it: 97% of scientists agree that is and we are - but it’s less clear what changes are occurring in the climate and nature.
-We’re still learning new things about nature, and the interconnectedness that exists in it.
+Although we have come a long way in understanding climate change, there is still so much we don’t know – not whether climate change is real, nor if we are causing it: 97% of scientists agree that is and we are – but what changes are occurring in the climate and nature.
+We’re still learning new things about the interconnectedness of the natural world.

 Learn more about Global warming.

 Recently, the discovery of trophic cascades, the impact of top predators on the whole food chain right the way down to the bottom, has led to new questions about human impact.
 Humans regularly kill other, competing top predators, sometimes for prestige, sometimes for resources, and sometimes in a tug of war over shared foods.
 They may also be killed incidentally because of human actions, such as climate change.
 Politicians have argued that killing whales will boost fish numbers and so provide more food for humans, but instead a trophic cascade takes place: as whale numbers drop, so do those of fish and krill.
 This means that whales act as keystone species, creating profound domino effects on other members of their food chain and the surrounding environment.